 Middle Mountain Road

 This very scenic road provides a great way to get into the high country near Durango, as it tops out at almost 11,000 feet on the side of Middle Mountain.
 A burn area near the top has been good for Three-toed Woodpeckers in recent years.
-Deer and elk graze in the meadows, where you might find Vesper Sparrows and American Pipits also.
-You will be up in the territory of pine martens and lynx habitat, but sightings of Pine Grosbeaks and Red Crossbills are going to be more common.
+Deer and elk graze in the meadows, where you might find Vesper Sparrows and American Pipits.
+Dusky Grouse and Merriam’s turkeys are common.
+You’ll be in pine marten and lynx habitat, but sightings of Pine Grosbeaks and Red Crossbills are going to be more easily spotted.

 County: La Plata